Ecommerce Schema Markup: What It Is and How to Use It?

 Conclusion

-Many eCommerce stores work hard on great products yet stay hidden because search engines cannot fully understand their pages.
+Many eCommerce stores work hard to deliver great products, yet remain hidden because search engines cannot fully understand their pages.
 That gap costs clicks, trust, and revenue.
 Schema markup closes it.
 It gives search engines the clarity it needs and gives shoppers the confidence they want.

 When your data is structured, accurate, and easy for search engines to read, your store feels more discoverable and reliable.
 Start small, test often, and let schema quietly elevate every product you sell.